scubamikejax904/Connector-Hubitat-Relay/README.md

 What you'll need,

-     working docker (you can use my prebuilt docker image scubamikejax904/connectorrelay:latest, with the docker-compose in this repository.
+     working docker (you can use my prebuilt docker image scubamikejax904/connectorrelay:latest, pre written docker-compose located in this repository for your convenience.
-        You can use the index.js and run it on a node server with PM2 if you prefer that way.

      App Key (on about screen tap 5 times) this will be a 16 digit number including (-'s) Bridge IP Address
      Hubitat Bridge Driver